Teófilo Marxuach: International incident

-Marxuach's actions became an international incident when the German government accused the United States government of the holding the Odenwald illegally against its will without firing the customary warning shot as required by international law.
+Marxuach's actions became an international incident when the German government accused the United States government of the holding Odenwald illegally against its will, and not firing a blank warning shot as required by international law.
 The United States government responded that the official report of the United States War Department made by Lt.
-Col. Burnham, the commander of the fortress of El Morro Castle, made it clear that only warning shots were made and that none were aimed at the Odenwald.
+Col. Burnham, the commander of Castillo El Morro, claimed that only warning shots were made and that none was aimed at Odenwald.

-Eventually, the Odenwald was refitted and renamed SS Newport by the U.S. government and assigned to the U.S. Shipping Board, where it served until 1924, when it was retired.
+In 1917 Odenwald was renamed Newport News, commissioned into the United States Navy, and served until 1925, when it was sold.
 In 1917, the Germans resumed the practice of unrestricted submarine warfare, in part leading to America's entry into the war.

 Service in the Panama Canal Zone

-On April 6, 1917, the U.S. Congress declared war on Germany and on May 14, 1917, the Porto Rico Regiment was sent to Panama, where Marxuach served at the commanding post at Camp E.S.
+On April 6, 1917, the US Congress declared war on Germany and on May 14, 1917, the Porto Rico Regiment was sent to Panama, where Marxuach served at the commanding post at Camp E.S.
 Otis in defense of the Panama Canal Zone as captain of the infantry.
 While serving in Panama, he was promoted twice: on June 25, 1918, he was promoted to major, and on September 10 of the same year, he was promoted to the rank of lieutenant colonel.
 The regiment returned to Puerto Rico in March 1919 and was renamed The 65th Infantry by the Reorganization Act of June 4, 1920.
 During his military career, Marxuach served at various posts in Puerto Rico.